Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/build-protocol-info.md

 ### Encoding

-Parity's integration tools should allow you to deal with decoded data.
+Axia's integration tools should allow you to deal with decoded data.
 If you'd like to bypass them and interact directly with the chain data or implement your own codec, AXIASolar encodes block and transaction data using the [SCALE codec](https://substrate.dev/docs/en/knowledgebase/advanced/codec).

 ## Smart Contracts